FusionAuth/terraform-provider-fusionauth/docs/resources/idp_linkedin.md

     - `fields` - (Optional) This is an optional Application specific override for the top level `fields`.
     - `permissions` - (Optional) This is an optional Application specific override for the top level `permissions`.
 * `button_text` - (Required) The top-level button text to use on the FusionAuth login page for this Identity Provider.
-* `app_id` - (Required) The top-level Facebook `appId` for your Application.
-This value is retrieved from the Facebook developer website when you setup your Facebook developer account.
+* `client_id` - (Required) The top-level LinkedIn client id for your Application.
+This value is retrieved from the LinkedIn developer website when you set up your LinkedIn app.
-* `client_secret` - (Required) The top-level client secret, also known as 'App Secret', to use with the Facebook Identity Provider when retrieving the long-lived token.
-This value is retrieved from the Facebook developer website when you setup your Facebook developer account.
+* `client_secret` - (Required) The top-level client secret to use with the LinkedIn Identity Provider when retrieving the long-lived token.
+This value is retrieved from the LinkedIn developer website when you set up your LinkedIn app.
 * `debug` - (Optional) Determines if debug is enabled for this provider.
 When enabled, an Event Log is created each time this provider is invoked to reconcile a login.
 * `enabled` - (Optional) Determines if this provider is enabled.
 If it is false then it will be disabled globally.
-* `fields` - (Optional) The top-level fields that you are requesting from Facebook.
-  Field values are documented at [Facebook Graph API](https://developers.facebook.com/docs/graph-api/using-graph-api/)
 * `lambda_reconcile_id` - (Optional) The unique Id of the lambda to used during the user reconcile process to map custom claims from the external identity provider to the FusionAuth user.
 * `linking_strategy` - (Optional) The linking strategy to use when creating the link between the Facebook Identity Provider and the user.
   The valid values are: